 Cover

-I was lucky to find some great greenhouse covers at my local garden centres for pretty reasonable prices.
-They have lasted me many years and I use them throughout each season from early frost protection of tomatoes to warming peppers and eggplants to covering my rosemary each time it snows.
+I was lucky to find some great greenhouse covers at my local garden centers for pretty reasonable prices.
+They have lasted me many years and I use them throughout each season in many different ways, from early frost protection of tomatoes to warming peppers and eggplants to covering my rosemary each time it snows.

 - Greenhouses with a center stake are best (over the ones with pegs to hold down the edges).
 You will lift the umbrella regularly to water, check the plants, and give them some air.
 This will be frustrating if you have to find and reinsert the pegs each time.